-Born in South Bend, Indiana, Cindy relocated to East Greenwich, RI in 2001, where she conducts workshops and gives private lessons in both watercolor and oils.
-In 2000 she became a Signature Member of the American Watercolor Society.
+Raised in South Bend, Indiana, Cindy resides in Rhode Island as a full-time artist where she conducts workshops and gives private lessons in both watercolor and oils.
+She is a Signature Member of the American Watercolor Society, the Oil Painters of America and the Salmagundi Club.

-Cindy gives a lot of credit to one of her former art teacher who took an interest in her work.
+A lot of credit is given to one of Cindy’s former art teachers who took an interest in her work.
 She has never forgotten how he often told her, “There is no such word as can’t”.
 One of her early interests was portraiture, which she still loves and when an interesting subject is found she does not hesitate to introduce herself and begin painting.
 She uses her studies for many of the classes she teaches.
 She has traveled extensively and spent a great deal of time on the east coast where the Maine landscape is an etched road map in her mind.
 She finds it is impossible to paint a landscape unless she has experienced the scene, to study and take in the atmosphere and committing to memory what she wants to portray on paper.
 Her camera, sketch book and easel are her tools on location.

 Cindy’s paintings reflect the beauty that can be found in nature.
 She can capture beauty in a blustering storm or the tranquil air of everyday places just by seeing and studying the colors around her.
 Her portraitures relay a story of human life as though they were family and friends.
 The versatility in her subjects is a reflection of her passion to create.